 Angels or no, the Dodgers became a box-office smash in their early years at Dodger Stadium, bringing in more profits for Walter O’Malley; the franchise became so awash in money that O’Malley never felt inclined to raise ticket prices, as a box seat remained $3.50 from Dodger Stadium’s first year all the way through its 19th (in 1980).
 That they continued to win certainly didn’t hurt; they took world titles in 1963 and 1965 while grabbing another NL pennant in 1966.
 Dodger Stadium didn’t always sell out—a tough task back in the day with 56,000 seats—but still O’Malley entertained the idea of upgrades.
 The ballpark was designed to expand to a capacity of 85,000, but a more sensible scenario saw the stretching out of the upper deck to wrap around the foul poles and match the length of the lower levels—as it had been originally planned, per the architect’s models and sketches—but the basic structure has remained the same.
 For good reason.

 Another idea relegated to the architect’s “what if” folder was the addition of a dome.
 That concept was deemed too expensive, to say nothing of unnecessary; at Dodger Stadium, it’s never too hot, never humid, seldom chilly and it almost never rains there.
 In the ballpark’s first 14 years, there was only one rainout.
 In April 1988, three straight games were postponed by wet weather—and then it didn’t rain again until 1999.
-Since the washout of a game on April 17, 2000, there hasn’t been a single rainout at Dodger Stadium—a streak of nearly 1,300 games that’s closing in as the longest among outdoor facilities in major league history.
+Since the washout of a game on April 17, 2000, there hasn’t been a single rainout at Dodger Stadium—a streak of nearly 1,300 games that’s the longest among outdoor facilities in major league history.

 Heavy rains—and we mean, heavy—turned Dodger Stadium’s playing field into a virtual lake on September 18, 1965.
 Pity the poor Angels, who had a game scheduled and were made to suffer; and no one suffered more than the Angels’ batboy, who was told to swim into the dugout and retrieve the team’s equipment.
 Hopefully he got a nice tip—and a set of dry clothes.